Taking action against pain

 caringforchange

-CHANGE PAIN®
+CHANGE PAIN

 ...
-Visit the Change Pain website
+Read more about Change Pain

 EFIC-Grünenthal Grant (E-G-G) - World-leading pain research grant

-Grünenthal supports the E-G-G 2023 with €110,000.
-E-G-G is intended to support early-career scientists to carry out innovative clinical pain research in any member country of the European Pain Federation EFIC®.
-Individual research grants are worth up to € 50,000 per project for a duration of up to two years.
-Research grants are intended for clinical and human experimental pain research, including innovative educational initiatives to improve pain diagnosis and treatment.
-The decision on awarding grants is made independently by a sub-group of the Working group for grants and prizes of the EFIC®.
+This initiative supports early-career scientists in carrying out innovative clinical research into pain within countries that are members of the European Pain Federation EFIC®.
+Grünenthal provides up to €110,000 of funding for this grant each year.
+Individual research grants worth a maximum of €50,000 are available for projects with a duration of up to two years.
+These grants target clinical and human experimental pain research, including innovative educational initiatives that improve pain diagnosis and treatment.
+Grants are allocated by a sub-group of the EFIC® Working Group for Grants and Prizes.

 sip